getdave/standalone-block-editor/TUTORIAL.md

 ### Understanding the `<BlockList>` component

-After `<BlockEditorProvider>` the next most interesting component is [`<BlockList>`](https://github.com/WordPress/gutenberg/blob/e38dbe958c04d8089695eb686d4f5caff2707505/packages/block-editor/src/components/block-list/index.js).
+Alongside `<BlockEditorProvider>` the next most interesting component is [`<BlockList>`](https://github.com/WordPress/gutenberg/blob/e38dbe958c04d8089695eb686d4f5caff2707505/packages/block-editor/src/components/block-list/index.js).

-Ths one of the most important components in the editor as it's role is to **render a list of Blocks into the editor**.
+This is one of the most important components as it's role is to **render a list of Blocks into the editor**.

 It does this in part thanks to being placed as a child of `<BlockEditorProvider>` which affords it full access to all information about the state of the current Blocks in the editor.